eclipse-ditto/ditto/documentation/src/main/resources/_posts/2024-02-15-integrating-ditto-aas-basyx.md

 ---

 Integrating digital representations of devices into an IT infrastructure is a recurring task in different domains and application areas.
-To address this challenge in Industry 4.0 scenarios and data along the supply chain, the community specified the [Asset Administration Shell](https://industrialdigitaltwin.org/) within the Industrial Digital Twin Association (IDTA) to handle all kinds of information of a physical asset over its lifecycle.
+To address this challenge in Industry 4.0 scenarios along the supply chain, the community specified the [Asset Administration Shell](https://industrialdigitaltwin.org/) within the Industrial Digital Twin Association (IDTA) to handle all kinds of information of a physical asset over its lifecycle.

-Eclipse Ditto provides a backend for handling such device data as Things and takes care of a number of general tasks that are otherwise easy to be done wrong, like handling device connectivity over different protocols or state management.
+Eclipse Ditto provides a backend for handling such device data as Things and takes care of a number of general tasks that are otherwise easy to be done wrong, such as handling device connectivity over different protocols or state management.
 Therefore, it is promising to use the benefits of Eclipse Ditto for populating an AAS infrastructure when the devices already communicate with an existing instance of Eclipse Ditto.

-We therefore want to share our solution and learnings from creating a joint deployment of [Eclipse Basyx](https://eclipse.dev/basyx/) as AAS infrastructure and Eclipse Ditto.
+In this post we want to share our solution and learnings from setting up an AAS infrastructure based on [Eclipse Basyx](https://eclipse.dev/basyx/) and Eclipse Ditto as a source for device state.

 {% include image.html file="blog/2024-02-15-integrating-ditto-ass-basyx/basic-interaction.svg" alt="User-device interaction via AAS and IoT backend" max-width=1000 %}
 *Figure 1:  User-device interaction via BaSyx and Ditto*